Why Healthcare Advocacy Is Important

 Required Education and Training for Healthcare Advocates

-Patient advocacy encompasses many types of positions.
-Entry-level positions such as “experience ambassadors” who greet patients and serve as a liaison with healthcare providers may only need an associate’s or bachelor’s degree, alongside excellent communication skills, and a certification in patient advocacy.
+Healthcare advocacy encompasses many types of positions.
+Entry-level positions such as “experience ambassadors” who greet patients and serve as liaisons with healthcare providers may only need an associate’s or bachelor’s degree, alongside excellent communication skills and a certification in patient advocacy.

 However, positions that call for expert navigation of the healthcare system and the ability to aggressively advocate for patient rights require more education and training.
 Those interested in how to become a healthcare advocate should consider the following degree programs and certifications:

-A Master of Health Administration degree offers graduates in-depth knowledge of the healthcare system’s internal workings.
-It also cultivates the type of problem-solving skills healthcare advocacy work demands, while teaching the legal aspects of health care as well as the payment systems.
+An MHA degree offers graduates in-depth knowledge of the healthcare system’s internal workings.
+It also cultivates the type of problem-solving skills healthcare advocacy work demands and teaches the legal aspects of health care as well as the payment systems.
 These degrees can also prepare people to advocate for healthcare policy.

 BCPA Certification